uvacw/teachteacher-python/README.md

 | Digital Analytics                                   |                                                      |                 |

+## Requirements

+You need to have a working Python environment and you need to be able to install Python packages on your system.
+There are several ways of achieving this, and it is important to note that not all of your students may have the same type of environment.
+In particular, one can either opt for the so-called Anaconda distribution or a native Python installation.
+There are pro's and con's for both approaches.
+Currently, students in Data Journalism as well as in  Digital Analytics are advised to install Anaconda; students in Big Data and Automated Content Analysis are explicitly given the choise.
+Please read the [our Installation Guide](installation.md) for detailed instructions.

 ## Structure of the ``Teaching the teacher'' course

 As a pilot, we are holding a five-day course in which we combine